Physical Exam for a Child with Congenital Heart Disease

 Your child's doctor will listen carefully to the front and back of your child's chest with a stethoscope.
 He or she will listen to the heart in several different areas of the chest for abnormal sounds, such as certain murmurs, clicks, and irregular beats.
 Heart sounds can also be heard in the back.
 The heart rate will also be counted.

-The abdomen.
 Many congenital or acquired heart problems can cause problems with the body's water balance, leading to fluid retention and swelling.
 The liver is one of the organs that becomes swollen when the body's water balance is abnormal.
 Your child's doctor will feel the right side of the abdomen to see if the liver is enlarged and evaluate for swelling of the organ.

 Examination of the nailbeds also reveals important information about the heart.
 Normally, the nails are a pink color.
 Blue or purple nails indicate insufficient amounts of oxygen in the bloodstream, or inadequate amounts of blood in the circulation.
 Pale nailbeds may indicate anemia (low numbers of red blood cells in the bloodstream).